ovh/docs/pages/public_cloud/integrations/prefect_guide_01_getting_started/guide.en-gb.md

 Variables are intended for values with infrequent writes and frequent reads.

-For example, we can use variables to **store the UUID** of a Public Cloud project.
+For example, you can use variables to **store the UUID** of a Public Cloud project.
 To do this, go to your workspace on the Prefect website and click on the `Variables` section.

 Then, click the `+` icon to create your first Prefect variable.
 Name it `project_uuid` and assign its value (You can find your `Project UUID` in the Control panel (UI) or via the API).